-For additional information on the Business Combination, see "Item 4.
-Information on the Company-A. History and Development of the Company-Business Combination with Alpha Capital" and "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-Transactions Related to the Business Combination."
+For additional information on the Business Combination, see "Business-Our Corporate History-Business Combination with Alpha Capital" and "Certain Relationships and Related Person Transactions-Transactions Related to the Business Combination."

 Brazilian Macroeconomic Environment

 As the majority of our operations and services are performed in Brazil, we are generally affected by macroeconomic conditions, economic growth and political stability in Brazil and, to a lesser extent, in Latin America.
 Such factors affect us more broadly through the resulting impact on the demand for technology services, financing costs, the general availability of financing and exchange rate fluctuations between the Brazilian real and foreign currencies, mainly the U.S. dollar, the Mexican peso and the Colombian peso, as a result of our operations outside of Brazil and our relevant revenues and costs denominated or linked to the U.S. dollar despite only having limited operations in the United States.